 Story-truths depict war very differently from a staged or a candid war photograph.
 These stories neither glorify war nor offer the methodical, painstakingly accurate depiction of violence that Sontag sites as a testimony to the power of narrative (98).
 Instead, O’Brien attempts to combine the control of a staged war photo with the emotional charge of a candid one.
 Sontag notes that the Vietnam War marked the end of staged war photography (93).
 It seems O’Brien inherited the legacy of the “lost art.”
 He renders his experiences as he thinks they should be seen, not as he saw them.

-Sontag argues that the Iliad callously presents war as a fact of life: “Descriptions of the exact fashion in which bodies are injured and killed in combat is a recurring climax in the stories told in the Iliad.
-War is seen as something men do, inveterately, undeterred by the accumulation of suffering it inflicts; to represent war in words or pictures requires a keen, unflinching detachment” (93).
-She explains that this view of war—as inveterate, inevitable, and even normal—is a product of the epoch in which Homer wrote the Iliad.
-She explains that, in stark contrast to contemporary belief that “war is an aberration,” the Iliad reflects a time at which “war has been the norm and peace the exception” (93).
+She explains that this view of war—as inveterate, inevitable, and even normal—is a product of the epoch in which Homer wrote The Iliad.
+She explains that, in stark contrast to contemporary belief that “war is an aberration,” The Iliad reflects a time at which “war has been the norm and peace the exception” (93).
 Homer’s world exists in a continual state of combat, and seems far removed from contemporary America, in which wars involve a select few instead of entire nations and empires.
 Indeed, the idea of battle as a way of life seems not only archaic but also unrealistic, considering the large number of war veterans suffering from severe Post-Traumatic Stress Disorder.
-(Without even mentioning the ever-increasing number of Iraq War veterans suffering from the disease, a quarter-million of the three-quarters-of-a-million combat veterans from Vietnam are still living with severe PTSD [Shay, xix].)
-According to Sontag, the Iliad depicts war as ubiquitous, but this view of war is unrealistic, because war ravages a nation so thoroughly that the populace of a prosperous country could not maintain a perpetual state of war.
-Sontag sees the Iliad as a chronicle of a type warfare that does not, and cannot, resemble our own.
+(Without even mentioning the ever-increasing number of Iraq War veterans suffering from the disease, a quarter-million of the three-quarters-of-a-million combat veterans from Vietnam are still living with severe PTSD [Shay xix].)
+According to Sontag, The Iliad depicts war as ubiquitous, but this view of war is unrealistic, because war ravages a nation so thoroughly that the populace of a prosperous country could not maintain a perpetual state of war.
+Sontag sees The Iliad as a chronicle of a type of warfare that does not, and cannot, resemble our own.

 Indeed, it seems hard to imagine that Sontag could read Homer’s description of Achilles’ treatment of his rival Hektor’s corpse as “unfeeling.”
 Blinded by grief and rage, Achilles violently abuses the body of Hektor, the Trojan general who murdered Achilles’ best friend Patroklos.
 The brutality of his actions is certainly vividly rendered, but the emotion behind it is apparent: